Great-Sun-Group/credex-core/projects/workplan/module_patterns.md

 # Module-Specific Patterns Guide

-This guide documents the patterns identified in existing modules (Credex, Member, Account) to inform the standardization of new modules.
+This guide documents the patterns identified in existing modules (Credex, Member, Account, Recurring) to inform the standardization of new modules.

 ## Entity Identification Patterns